-Time to go to the vet or your summer house?
+Time to go to the vet or a short holiday?
 For many cats, and cat owners, this means a stressful situation as cats are creatures of habit and are most secure in their familiar environment.

-Travelling and visiting the vet doesn’t need to inspire dread.
-You can get help to train your cat and kitten to become used to new things.
-This is how to reduce the risk of these situations being experienced negatively by the cat.
+Travelling and visiting the vet doesn’t need to cause dread.
+You can receive help to train your cat and kitten to become used to new experiences.
+This is how to reduce the risk of these situations causing a negative response from your cat.

 TRAIN YOUR CAT WITH REWARDS